This post may contain affiliate links. Please read my disclosure.

 - The recipe is for a small boil so it’s perfect for 2-4 people.
 Feel free to double or triple the recipe for a crowd.

-- If you don’t have a source of live crawfish, you can use frozen for this recipe (which is what I do).
+- If you don’t have a source of live crawfish, you can use frozen crawfish for this recipe (which is what I do).

 - This seafood boil comes together in less than an hour!